p0bs/PremPredict/README.md

 note that 0.0% and 100.0% outcomes in the results do not necessarily signify certainty in their specific assessment, as:

-- this model uses 100,000 simulations and not 1,000; and more pertinently
+- this model is typically used with more than 1,000 simulations; and more pertinently
 - this model (like all models) is imperfect (but, I think, better than no model at all)